In the very first episode, Nagata sadly looks at a photograph of his family and says his last words: "Long live... Japan!". Cue explosion.

 That episode marks the first and probably last time you could cry over a hot dog vendor.

-And the end of the episode... damn.
-Having Kallen speak to the still BSOD-ing Mrs. Kouzuki and tell her she's gonna change the world so they can live happily, and even when she's still in her Lotus-Eater Machine, Kouzuki touches Kallen's hand and tell her to do her best?
+The end of the episode... damn.
+Having Kallen speak to the still BSOD-ing Mrs. Kouzuki and tell her she's gonna change the world so they can live happily, and even when she's still in her Lotus-Eater Machine, Kouzuki touches Kallen's hand and tells her to do her best.

-The Wham Episode and the aftermath near the end of Code Geass's first season.
-Especially seeing poor Princess Euphemia slowly dying next to her bodyguard/boyfriend Suzaku intercut with scenes of the people she was trying to help cursing her name
+Episode 23 and the aftermath near the end of the first season.
+Especially seeing poor Princess Euphemia slowly dying next to her bodyguard/boyfriend Suzaku intercut with scenes of the people she was trying to help cursing her name.

 The sequence on the Avalon seems designed to punch you in the gut.
 It's actually worse than just having Euphie die, because it shows all of the desperate, anxious struggle to keep someone alive, and then shows it failing.